nabbar/SwaggerValidator-PHP/README.md

   - allow local and remote definition file
   - allow using circular reference (only for no required properties in an object)
   - follow RFC and recommandation for primitive type and format and not native language understanding type and format
+  - using sandbox in request validation : each validated params is storing in a box and magic global variables are cleanned
   - using cache for working file in parsing request/response
   - using easy overriding IO class for collect request/response data to be validated
   - unit test in your environnement for checking compatibility

 ## **Need to do**
-  - use sandbox for validated request/response
   - use PHP PSR-7 Querystring parsing
   - response building automaticly base on content type response, accept and produce